ethereum-optimism/ecosystem/apps/bridge-app/README.md

 # Example Bridge App

 This is an example bridge application demonstrating how to bridge ETH & ERC20 tokens to any OP stack chain.
 We currently deploy this on every merge to the `main` branch.
-You can see what it looks like [here](https://main--magnificent-licorice-5d2277.netlify.app/)
+You can see what it looks like [here](https://main--magnificent-licorice-5d2277.netlify.app/).

 This is still a WIP as we are waiting for more libraries to support Wagmi v2

 ### Setup

-Create an `.env` and add `VITE_WALLECT_CONNECT_PROJECT_ID` to it.
+Create an `.env` and add `VITE_WALLET_CONNECT_PROJECT_ID` to it.
+You can find it [here](https://cloud.walletconnect.com/app/project).

 ```
-VITE_WALLECT_CONNECT_PROJECT_ID=<youe wallet connect project id>
+VITE_WALLET_CONNECT_PROJECT_ID=<your wallet connect project id>
 ```

 ### Installation

-Install the projects dependcies if you haven't already
+Install the projects dependencies if you haven't already

 ```
 pnpm i